felixlopz/hubrise-test-task/content/developers/en/quick_start.md

 In Postman, play the **Create Order** endpoint.
 If the request is successful, you should see a new order in the [HubRise back office](https://manager.hubrise.com/orders).

+Congratulations!
+You placed your first order on HubRise.

+## Next Steps

+### Install OrderLine

+OrderLine is a simple, free application that you can connect to your HubRise account to manage incoming orders.
+With OrderLine, you will be able to accept or reject incoming test orders and to inspect the different logs from Postman.

+To connect OrderLine to your location, click on **CONNECTIONS > View available apps**, then scroll down the list and select OrderLine.

-## Experiment with the API
+### Experiment with the API

 The Postman collection contains other typical requests to obtain the account's information, create and update customers, and update order statuses.
+Test the various endpoints according to your needs.

+### From Postman to Code

+Postman has a useful built-in functionality that allows to transform your test requests to actual code snippets in various languages.
+In this way, you will be able to transition from testing to integrating really quickly.

+### Explore the API

+To learn more about the HubRise API, you can explore our [API Reference](../api/general-concepts), or you can visit the [Authentication](../authentication) page to learn more about the possible authentication mechanisms.